atinm/loopers/README.md

   issued, as determined by the tempo
 * **Measure** commands take effect at the start of the next measure, as determined by the tempo and time signature
+* **Loop** commands take effect at the start of the next iteration of the first loop (the first loop is used as the base for all other loops)

 Some commands are affected by quantization, and some take effect immediately.
 See the [commands reference](#commands) for more.